 Banned Movies In India | By Censor, Political and Religious Parties

-An upcoming Tamil movie titled “Taramani” gets an ‘A’ certificate for having a scene showing a woman taking liquor without mixing.
-Lol!
-Really?
-Yes.
-CBFC, or “Censor Board of India”, is one of the most notorious film regulatory boards in the world.
-Recently CBFC ordered a ban on the film, “Lipstick Under My Burkha”, mentioning that the film is too “lady-oriented”.
-Censor Board went on to cut around 40% of the film calling it “too bold for the audience”.
+The Tamil movie “Taramani” has received an ‘A’ certificate due to a scene depicting a woman consuming liquor without mixing.
+Ironically, the Central Board of Film Certification (CBFC) has gained a notorious reputation as one of the most stringent film regulatory boards globally.
+Recently, the CBFC imposed a ban on the film “Lipstick Under My Burkha,” citing it as “too lady-oriented” and proceeded to cut around 40% of the film, deeming it “too bold for the audience.”

-1. Films with the U certification can be watched by people of any age.
+1. People of any age can watch films with the U certification.
 These movies may contain some mild violence and/ very mild sexual scenes.

 Films Banned For Sex/Nude/Violent Scenes